apache/sling-whiteboard/karate-http-testing/README.md

 To run these tests, start a Sling trunk instance on port 8080 (separately for now - should be automated) and run `mvn clean test`.

-The Karate HTML output (like `target/surefire-reports/TEST-sling.postservlet.createcontent.createContent.html`) then displays the detailed HTTP interactions, it's very useful for debugging the tests.
+The Karate HTML reports (`target/surefire-reports/TEST-sling.*.html`) then display detailed HTTP interactions if tests fail, it's very useful for troubleshooting.

 The test scenarios are found *.feature files under `src/test`, like [createContent.feature](src/test/java/sling/postservlet/createcontent/createContent.feature) which should be self-explaining - that's the goal of all this.